dimxy/doc-dev/first-cc-heir.md

 That means that it is no need further in checking the owner's inactivity time Once set to 'true' this flag should be set to true in the following transaction opreturns

-#### heiradd implementation
+#### heiradd, heirlist and heirinfo implementation
-heiradd rpc allows to add more funding to the contract plan.
+heiradd rpc allows to add more funding to the contract plan. heirlist is a standard rpc method for all cc contracts and output a list of all initial txids (funding plans).heirinfo provides some data about a funding plan.
-Its implementation can be found in the github repository with the source code of this contract.
+The implementation for these rpcs can be found in the github repository with the source code of this contract.

 #### Simplified Add1of2AddressInputs function implementation
 ```